ashwinschronicles/ashwinschronicles.github.io/content/Science/NISER-thesis-sem1/report.md

 <figcaption aria-hidden="true">Image of the mask aligner that was used for lithography</figcaption>
 </figure>

-For the photo lithography process, $Si/$$SiO_{2}$wafer was cut in to several 5mm x 5mm substrate. after cleaning the substrates in the above mentioned process, a uniform layer of PMMA (+ve ) Photoresist was applied to the clean substrates and then spun rapidly using a spin coater at 3000 RPM to even out the photoresist layer, and then baked at 70$^{\circ}$C for 1 minute to evaporate the solvent.
+For the photo lithography process, $Si/$$SiO_{2}$wafer was cut in to several 5mm x 5mm substrate. after cleaning the substrates in the above mentioned process, a uniform layer of ma-N microresist (+ve ) Photoresist was applied to the clean substrates and then spun rapidly using a spin coater at 3000 RPM to even out the photoresist layer, and then baked at 70$^{\circ}$C for 1 minute to evaporate the solvent.
 After the photoresist was applied, the mask was placed on Mask aligner and was exposed to the UV light for 30s to weaken the photoresist on the exposed area.
 Since these trilayer height were more than 300nm, there were difficulties while doing the liftoff process.
 The stress on the bottom layer creates an slanted edge on track.
 So while liftoff there is some possibilities that the 2$\mu m$ line come out because of the stress from outside photoresist.
 To avoid these circumstances we used the undercut process in the lithography, the undercut process helps us in making the photoresist edge in a convex shape as shown in Fig<a href="#fig:The-different-profiles" data-reference-type="ref" data-reference="fig:The-different-profiles">5</a>.
 Which would help us to make a discontinuity in the track height thus easing the liftoff process.

 <figure>
 <img src="{attach}Photos/photo-resist.webp" id="fig:The-different-profiles" style="width:10cm" alt="The different profiles achieved with (a) a single layer of resist, (b) resist soaked in chlorobenzene for few seconds and (c) a bilayer of electron sensitive resist (Ngo 2021)" />